 - becoming involved in commercial disputes or taking complaints about local purchases.

 If you need help from consular officials while overseas, you should be aware that your rights to privacy are protected by the Privacy Act 1988.
 Information about you can't be disclosed without your consent – even to your immediate family or friends – except in certain limited circumstances.
+Further information about how we collect, use, disclose and store personal information related to consular cases is contained in our Consular Privacy Collection Statement.

 By law the consular service must charge fees for notarial and certain other services.
 These fees are determined by an Act of Parliament and do not reflect the full cost of providing these services.